dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 In Dockstore, the concept DOI is associated with the entry as a whole, and version DOIs are associated with entry versions.

 Dockstore can generate DOIs for entries, as well as recognize some DOIs generated outside of Dockstore.
 Dockstore displays DOIs associated with entries.
-If you have multiple concept DOIs associated with a single entry, you can specify which DOI to display.
+If you have multiple concept DOIs associated with a single entry, you can :ref:`specify which DOI to display<choose doi display>`.

 Dockstore generates DOIs for entries 2 ways: